nullptre/single-sand/README.md

 # Supported tools

-At the moment it includes
+At the moment they are
 * Async Message Queue based on RabbitMQ
 * TCP Server based on System.Net.Sockets